Virtual LunART Festival celebrates Black women artists

 Music, poetry and dance performances to be livestreamed Oct.
 10 and 17.

 Following a racially tumultuous year, the LunART Festival is directing attention to Black artists in its upcoming “Human Family” showcase.
-LunART is a performing arts organization that highlights the work of women, and the 2020 version of their annual event will livestream on Oct.
+LunART is a performing arts organization that highlights the work of women, and the 2020 version of the annual event will livestream on Oct.
 10 and 17.

 “LunART has always advocated for radical inclusivity and diversity in our efforts working toward gender equality in the arts,” says LunART founder and organizer Iva Urgcic.
 “However, in solidarity with the Black Lives Matter movement we felt it was important to acknowledge that Black women have been doubly marginalized in many artistic spaces.”